bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/Features Overview.md

 Create AWS managed GraphQL APIs.
 You define your data source, which can be a DynamoDB table, an OpenSearch domain, a Lambda function, a relational database or a HTTP endpoint.
 AWS will handle all infrastructure, scale on-demand, caching and client-side storage for offline devices.
 Ideal for applications that:
 - need real-time data updates;
 - if a message is sent while offline, once the user has internet again, the message will be sent;
-- must retrieve information from many different data sources.
+- must retrieve information from many data sources.

 ## API Gateway
 Allows the creation of an HTTP or WebSocket API.
 It can provide a set o features to manage an API.
 Such as monitoring, IAM or Cognito authentication, many AWS services requests, HTTP requests, VPC private APIs and cache.
 For HTTP APIs, you can even use edge locations.
 A use case is to provide a new interface to an existing application.

 ## Elastic Beanstalk
 Web application helper for configuration and management.
 You select the platform and upload your code.
+If you want, Amazon will then take care of configuring the Instances, Capacity, Load Balancer, Application Deployments and Software Updates, Monitoring, Database and notifications.
+Otherwise, you'll be able to select between some preset environment configuration or customize your own.